 By 2030, we aim to replace the last remaining fossil fuels used in our production that we use to generate process energy directly with carbon-neutral alternatives, such as biogas or biomass.
 We also aim to supply surplus carbon-neutral energy that Henkel does not need for its own purposes to third parties – thus becoming a climate-positive company in our production.
 In doing so, we will avoid emissions from our own activities, and also enable third parties to use carbon-neutral energy.

 Overall, production only accounts for about one percent of our carbon footprint along the entire value chain.
 The use of our products accounts for around two thirds, and the raw materials for around one quarter.
 This is where we see big potential to reduce emissions and contribute to climate protection.

 CO2 emissions during product use

 Our goal includes two approaches.
 With our engagement, we want to help reduce CO2 emissions that are generated by customers when they use our products (called Scope 3 emissions).
 In addition, we want to help customers avoid CO2 emissions by using our products and technologies (called Scope 4 emissions).
 Through our brands and technologies, we make products that are used and applied in ways that directly linked to the use of energy, such as detergents, shower gels, or hotmelt adhesives.
 We want to contribute to improving the efficient use of energy with innovations that cut energy consumption and the related CO2 footprint.
-On top of this, we strive to encourage responsible-minded behavior while using our products through targeted communication.
+On top of this, we use targeted communications activities to encourage responsible-minded behavior when end consumers use our products.